 I enjoy baking in my spare time.
 Though I have a slight bias for baking cookies and cakes, I also enjoy baking breads, savory pastries, and candies.
-The photos below display some attempts.
+My wife Paroma is a frequent contributor/taste tester in these ventures!

 An espresso-infused chocolate cake with a floral vanilla buttercream frosting.
 One of my favorites so far!